brianbarbieri/InputImageSlicer/README.md

 ![Sliced image](https://github.com/brianbarbieri/InputImageSlicer/blob/master/images/sliced.png)

-The scipt is includes both a .py file and a notebook file.
+The script is includes both a .py file and a notebook file.